File lock

 }

-If your process dies before release() runs and skips the exit handler, the next acquirer reclaims the lock once staleMs elapses (or your shouldReclaim returns true).
+If your process dies before release() runs and skips the exit handler, the sidecar remains.
+Once staleMs elapses (or your shouldReclaim returns true), acquisition fails closed by default instead of deleting by path.

 "/var/lib/app/state.json",